 The claim that John is a convicted pedophile can be easily proven or disproven.
-Pete Geary has maintained for almost ten years that John Aster was the 39 year old Arana Hills (Brisbane) man with alleged links to a child pornography network (who shared images of the rape of a Russian girl aged 8).
+Pete Geary has maintained for almost ten years that John Aster was the 39 year old Arana Hills (Brisbane) man with alleged links to a child pornography network who was reported in the media as having been convicted of sharing images of the rape of a Russian girl aged 8.
 The story was reported at News.com.au on August 7, 2009.
 To this day, and as recently as April 2018, Geary has propagated the spread of this information via the internet and through various video and social media channels.
 The problem with this claim is that Geary knows it to be false.
-Don't be mistaken about what I just said - Pete Geary KNOWS this information is NOT TRUE.
+Don't be mistaken about what I just said - Pete Geary knows this information is not true.
 He made a wild assumption when the information first came to his attention, and then has refused to back down from his initial public accusation about John Aster ever since.
 How do we know he knows it isn't true?
 Simple.
-The story at News.com.au named the Arana Hills offender - "Charles Andrew Milne, 39, of Arana Hills".
-Even if Geary hadn't read the article himself (although we know he did), he was told by others that the man he was accusing was not the offender.
+The story at News.com.au named the Arana Hills offender as "Charles Andrew Milne, 39, of Arana Hills".
+It wasn't John George Aster.
+Even if Geary hadn't read the article himself (although we know he did), he was told by others in his circle that Aster was not the offender.
 Tina Byrnes told him herself - and here's a screenshot for that.
 Here's the rest of the conversation, and the reason we know Geary knows the accusation to be a lie.
 He quotes the article!
 So for almost ten years (to date), Pete Geary has been knowingly accusing an innocent man.

 The third allegation of 'Team Troll' is that John Aster plead guilty to downloading 15,000 child pornography images in 2000, and this was possibly the hardest of the three allegations to get to the bottom of.
-If this is true then surely somewhere out there would be evidence of a guilty plea - or more obviously, a conviction.
+If this is true then surely somewhere out there would be evidence of a conviction.
 After all, these are child sex offences or objectionable material offences.
 They don't just disappear, do they?
 There was clearly going to have to be a bit of logical reasoning to drilling down into this allegation, and the first thing to do was to isolate exactly what was being said.
-I listened to John Anderson's S.T.O.L.E.N. video with Pete Geary to eventually isolate this statement: "John Aster...plead guilty to downloading 15,000 child porn images".
-The components of the statement are
+I listened to John Anderson's S.T.O.L.E.N. video with Pete Geary to eventually isolate this statement: "John Aster...plead guilty to downloading 15,000 child porn images...".
+The individual components of the statement are several:

 - That John plead guilty